thomaseizinger/comit.network/blog/2020-04-02-march-dev-update.md

 [Join us for the next COMIT Community ☕️](https://meet.jit.si/COMIT-Community-Coffee-04-2020) today, 7pm Sydney time, or listen in on [youtube](https://youtu.be/DHbGsf9i8TM)!

-Today's community coffee we will reflect on the first quarter of this year with a focus on Lightning Network (layer 2) integration into COMIT.
+On today's community coffee we will reflect on the first quarter of this year with a focus on Lightning Network (layer 2) integration into COMIT.
 We will discuss advantages and possible pitfalls.
 Furthermore, we will discuss decentralised order-book solutions and what we want to tackle in the second quarter.